Big Brother Instinct: All of the mechs feel this towards Yuuta and would do everything to protect him.

 Humongous Mecha: Of the sentient, non-piloted variety.
 The robots go a bit higher than 5 meters in their normal bodies.
 They have also toy bodies, however, to which their minds can be transferred when their original bodies need extensive repairs.

+Ridiculously Human Robots: Every robot with the Super A.I. derived from Deckerd's mind gains human-like sentience.
 The designers of the Brave Police didn't intend sentient robots, and didn't even think it was possible they could gain sentience.
 This makes Deckerd one of the few examples who is this trope by accident regarding the "Ridiculously Human Personality" part of the equation.

 Justified on two levels.
-1) The Project 'Brave Police' was supposed to introduce advanced robots working with human police officers and interacting with the normal populace.
+1) The Project "Brave Police" was supposed to introduce advanced robots working with human police officers and interacting with the normal populace.
 It makes sense to design them humanoid to enhance general acceptance.
 2) Deckerd's original A.I. enabled him to understand human speech, interact on a basic level with people and work in crime investigations.
 Adding his humanoid body and human face and the interactions with Yuuta, it's clear why his emotions are human or very human-like at the least.

-Theme Naming: McCrane, Powerjoe and Dumpson named themselves.
+McCrane, Powerjoe and Dumpson named themselves.
 Their choice is justified because all three transform into construction vehicles.

 Likewise, the names of the four main protagonists are taken from movie characters and stars: Deckard from Blade Runner, John MacLane from Die Hard and Bruce Lee (from a Japanese syllabic standpoint vis-a-vis Power Joe).